iniyou/iniyou/README.md

 - 👋 Hi, I’m @iniyou
 - 👀 I’m interested in ...JAVAEE,HTML CSS JAVASCRIPT,PYTHON
 - 🌱 I’m currently learning ...GOLONG
-- 📫 How to reach me ...ini@tom.com
+- 📫 How to reach me email: ini@tom.com

 <!---
 iniyou/iniyou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.